-- 1. Students shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive. - 2.
-Students must wait in a location clear of traffic and away from the bus stop. - 3.
-Behavior at bus stops must not threaten life, limb, or property. - 4.
-Students must go directly to an available or assigned seat so the bus may resume motion. - 5.
-Students must remain seated, keeping aisles and exits clear at all times. - 6.
-Students must listen for directions or instructions and obey the driver, promptly and respectfully. - 7.
-Students must not use profane language. - 8.
-Students must not eat or drink on the bus, except as required for medical conditions. - 9.
-Students must not use tobacco on the bus. - 10.
-Alcohol and drugs are prohibited on the bus, with the exception of medication for medical reasons. - 11.
-Students must not throw or pass objects on, from, or into the bus. - 12.
-Students may carry onto the bus only objects that can be held in their laps. - 13.
-Students must leave or board the bus at locations to which they have assigned their designated bus stop unless they have parental and administrative authorization to do otherwise. - 14.
-Students must not put their head or arms out of the bus window. - 15.
+- 1. Students shall arrive at the bus stop 5 minutes before the bus is scheduled to arrive and must be standing at their "Designated Place of Safety," before the bus arrives.
+Students cannot wait in a house or car and then arrive at their "Designated Place of Safety," after the bus has arrived. - 2.
+Behavior at bus stops must not threaten life, limb, or property. - 3.
+Students must go directly to an available or assigned seat so the bus may resume motion. - 4.
+Students must remain seated, keeping aisles and exits clear at all times. - 5.
+Students must listen for directions or instructions and obey the driver, promptly and respectfully. - 6.
+Students must not use profane language. - 7.
+Students must not eat or drink on the bus, except as required for medical conditions. - 8.
+Students must not use tobacco on the bus. - 9.
+Alcohol, vaping devices, tobacco and drugs are prohibited on the bus, with the exception of medication for medical reasons. - 10.
+Students must not throw or pass objects on, from, or into the bus. - 11.
+Students may carry onto the bus only objects that can be held in their laps, this includes instruments or sporting equipment. - 12.
+Students must leave or board the bus at their designated bus stop unless they have parental and administrative authorization to do otherwise. - 13.
+Students must not put their head or arms out of the bus window. - 14.
 Guidelines will be formulated for the use and storage of equipment and other means of assistance required by preschool and special needs children.